neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 ```
 > Make sure you use the same port as the one specified for the witness node.

-### Restricted
+### Remote Procedure Calls
+We have two types of witness node API calls:
+* Unrestricted calls: these are stateless calls.

+* Restricted calls: calls that are restricted by default (`network_node_api`) or have been restricted by configuration are not accessible via RPC because a statefull protocol (web socket) is required.

-### Run non-restricted API calls
+### Run unrestricted API calls
-A non-restricted API call against the witness node looks like this:
+An unrestricted API call against the witness node looks like this:
 ```
 {"id":888, "method":"call", "params":[0,"get_accounts",[["1.2.0"]]]}
 ```